dotlattice/LatticeObjectTree/README.md

 });
 ```

-And the final option that gives you the most control is the "ExcludedNodePredicates" option.
+And the final option that gives you the most control is the `ExcludedNodePredicates` option.
 This is a list of predicates that work on nodes (instead of properties), so you can base your filter on the context of an object in the tree.
 Here's an example that limits the depth of the tree:

 ```c#
 new ObjectTreeNodeFilter